 - Two’s Company (vocal comedy duo) from Ireland

 Top scorer with the judges, and show winner was Linda Fletcher who scored 111 points for her version of the Chris Montez hit The More I See You.
 Linda scored 37 for Presentation, with a score of 10 from Les Reed, 35 for content and 39 for Entertainment Value, with scores of 10 from everyone except Tony Hatch.
-Footage of this show no longer exists but thanks to Linda’s parents, who recorded the show on a cassette recorder, you can still hear her performance on this Facebook page.
+Footage of this show no longer exists but thanks to Linda’s parents, who recorded the show on a cassette recorder, you can still hear her performance on the You Tube clip below.

 Lionel Blair said Linda was ‘one of the best girl singers I’ve heard for a long time.’
 Les Reed thought she was ‘tremendous’ but thought she had maybe chosen the wrong song, likening her huskiness to that of Ella Fitzgerald as well as Lulu from a commercial perspective.
 Shaw Taylor thought ‘she made it look effortless’ and that ‘she was superb,’ and Tony Hatch concluded the judges comments by adding that Linda had ‘all the qualities in the voice to make it’ and thought with astute handling and the right choice of songs she could do just that.